Tools I use

 • 3D CAD software: Trimble SketchUp Pro.
 I’ve been using SketchUp since 2014. ⭐︎⭐︎⭐︎⭐︎ (I love the simplicity.
 Recent versions have become more laggy on my 2015 Mac, but even so, it’s still the smoothest & most stable CAD I’ve used)

-• Software used to make plans: Apple Pages. ⭐︎⭐︎⭐︎⭐︎ (not as capable as other software, but I’m a sucker for clean, simple, intuitive UI)
+• Software used to make plans: Apple Pages. ⭐︎⭐︎⭐︎⭐︎ (not as capable as other software, but I like the clean, simple, intuitive UI)

 • GoPro (OLD): GoPro Hero 7 Black.
 Purchased new in 2018, sold in 2021. ⭐︎⭐︎⭐︎⭐︎ (decent image quality and great stabilization, but not useful to me)